brillout/wildcard-api/docs/rpc.template.md

 our function `hello` is executed on the Node.js server but called remotely in the browser.

 In the context of web development,
-RPC is usually used to call SQL/ORM queries in order to retrieve or mutate data.
+RPC is usually used to call SQL/ORM queries in order to retrieve/mutate data.
 For example:

 ~~~js